petecarapetyan/webappwriter/docs/fins/bestie/index.md

 How long does it take to run an experiment in an SSG?
 Sometimes it's just saving a file, you don't even have to restart localhost.
 Worst case is 3 seconds to tab back to the shell and control C up arrow to restart localhost, such as if you renamed a file.

-This changes the workflow quite a bit.
-So here are some guidelines that I use for SSGs, that may be different from other types of coding that you or I do.
+So here are some guidelines that I use for SSGs, that may be different from more typical coding that you or I do as software developers.

 - **Religiously stick to the only change one very small thing rule** and then check it out.
 - **Commit much more frequently than normal** coding - then use your IDE to double check git diffs, before each commit.
 - **dev tools** play more prominently in my SSG workflows than other types of coding that I do.

 As a result of all these high velocity trivial commits, I end up with a hyperactive git log where all the commits are labeled `WIP` but since most were so trivial, I never seem to care.
-I still do the occassional rollback, but I'll just use dates and fast experiments rather than try to nail it on the first attempt.
+I still do the occassional rollback, but I'll just use commit dates and fast experiments rather than try to nail the rigtht rollback on the first attempt.
+YMMV.

-## Top n 11ty features

-As referenced above, I don't RTFM until all else fails.
-Just in case I'm not the only one, here's what you might have to RTFM first.

-FIXME - what should this 11ty list look like?

-- Data cascade
-- Navigation
-- How 11ty walks the directory
+## Other Rocket features you may need to RTFM

+You may find [these Rocket explorations](/fins/rocket/anatomyOf/) handy for understanding how the various parts of every Rocket page work together.

 There are, of course, other things such as the Markdown plugin that you also might want to read about, but I didn't find them very likely to get in my way during the process of customization or personalization.

-FIXME - right about here is where i could insert a reference for a 5 minute video on standard customization workflow

-## Rocket features you may need to RTFM

-[this doc here](/fins/rocket/anatomyOf/) but FIXME a more nuanced RTFM oriented explainer here might be in order?